 This song actually made me teary-eyed.
 I’m not sure if it was the lyrics, the music or perhaps both that evoked a feeling of melancholy but your song certainly hit the mark.
 So well done and thanks for sharing!
 (Sharon C., Pierrefonds, Que., responding to “Flight”)

-Brian’s stage plot is that a solo singer-songwriter guitarist, although accompaniment (bass, back vocal, harmonica player, second guitarist) would of course require a more complex arrangement.
+Brian’s stage plot is that a solo singer-songwriter guitarist, although accompaniment (bass, back vocal, violinist, harmonica player, second guitarist) would of course require a more complex arrangement.
 A floor monitor is a lovely thing to have, but optional.